So you’ve decided to go to Iceland and now you need to know what to pack and what to wear. Well, you are in the right place!

 THERMALS

-An extra layer underneath it all can make all the difference on a trip to Iceland in winter.
-If you have ever considered wearing thermal underwear, now is as good a time as any.
+Winter in Iceland is cold.
+And an extra layer underneath it all can make all the difference on a trip to Iceland in winter.
+If you have never considered wearing thermal underwear, now is as good a time as any.
+And if you can find some made with merino wool you’ll be sure to stay toasty warm.

 Yes.
 They are a thing.
 I mentioned these in my Iceland Travel Tips article and am going to reinforce their need here.
 For the sake of repeating myself (again) – Iceland is wet.